 When your Membership Rewards Points are paid out to you, they will be deposited into your Membership Rewards account for you to use as normal.
-So if you use Rakuten for everything under the sun, you'll receive a large amount of Membership Rewards Points quarterly.
+So if you use Rakuten for everything under the sun, you'll receive a large amount of Membership Rewards Points each quarter.

 - Click on your name in the upper right hand corner and go to Account Settings.

 - Choose Switch to Membership Rewards Points as your method of payment.